sineflow/ElasticsearchBundle/Resources/doc/search.md

 ## Searching in multiple types and indices

-It is convenient to search in a single type as shown above, but sometime you may wish to search in multiple indices and/or types.
+It is convenient to search in a single index as shown above, but sometime you may wish to search in multiple indices.
 The finder service comes in play:

 ```php
 $finder = $this->get('sfes.finder');